GeorgeBarnard/top10vpn-Build/ComponentTree.md

         ↓
         LocationDropdown
       TestPeriod
+      MakeCall
+      changeSelection
       ViewResults
         ↓
         ResultCard
       FilterSort
-        ↓
-        FilterBy
-        SortBy
     Notify

+Details:

 App -
   Contain the application and top level state

     Header -
       the header element of the page, contains Logo and Menu toggle

         Main -
+          Core functionality of the application screen,
+          Here the call is made to the API based upon inputs passed to it.
-  Core functionality of the application screen, holds all important app state, makes the calls and distributes the information to child components
+          Main also distributes the response information to child components for manipulation

             LocationSelect -
-  User selects where they would like to run the application from
+              User selects where they would like to run the application from and where they would like to VPN into.

                 LocationDropdown -
                   Shared Component to select either the location or destination values

             TestPeriod -
-  Select the time period to test, pass the data up to main, where it is added as the final piece of the api call
+              Select the time period to test, pass the data up to main, where it is added to the the api call

+            MakeCall -
+              Button that triggers the call within main component

+            changeSelection -
+              Allow user to go back and change their original selection

             ViewResults -
-  Section that displays the results returned by the api
+              Component that displays the results returned by the api

                 ResultCard -
                   The Individual result for each of the VPN provider results

             FilterSort -
               Section that allows user to filter or sort the results

-FilterBy -
-  Filter the results Section

-SortBy -
-  Sort the results Section

             Notify -
               Display the notifications sent by the application

 Tech Stack :